Hilbert Group Taps Four Leading Blockchain Figures to Syntetika Advisory Board

 "Hilbert and Syntetika are building the backbone for compliant structured products in DeFi.
 I'm excited to support this mission."

-Barnali Biswal, Hilbert Group CEO, comments: "I'm thrilled to welcome Max Rabinovitch, John Lilic, Vladimir Maslyakov, and Chirdeep Chhabra, and John Lilic to Syntetika's Advisory Board.
+Barnali Biswal, Hilbert Group CEO, comments: "I'm thrilled to welcome Max Rabinovitch, John Lilic, Vladimir Maslyakov, and Chirdeep Chhabra to Syntetika's Advisory Board.
 Their collective expertise-from fan-token innovations and massive user-base scaling to institutional tokenization and pioneering Ethereum growth-will be instrumental as we build Syntetika into the compliant, scalable platform that institutional investors demand."

 About Syntetika